-According to U.S. News & World Report, the University of Alaska in Anchorage ranked 75th among regional universities in the West and one of the top 25 public schools in the country for 2014.
+According to U.S. News & World Report, the University of Alaska in Anchorage ranked 73rd among regional universities in the West in 2017 and one of the top 25 public schools in the country for 2014.
 Through the university's community and technical college, students can pursue an Associate of Applied Science in Welding and Nondestructive Testing Technology.
 Once enrolled, aspiring technologists examine metallic structures and components and learn about thermal cutting procedures and welding processes.
-Qualified graduates may find entry-level jobs in construction, manufacturing and transportation.
+Qualified graduates may find entry-level jobs in construction, manufacturing, and transportation.

-In 2014, U.S. News & World Report designated the University of Alaska in Fairbanks as a Tier 2 school on its list of national universities.
+In 2017, U.S. News & World Report designated the University of Alaska in Fairbanks #202 on its list of national universities.
 The university's welding program is targeted towards beginners and introduces them to the basics of cutting and welding.
 As they progress, students also become familiar with more advanced welding techniques.
-Successful completion of the program may help students find work in the agriculture, aviation or petroleum industries, or obtain a professional certification from the American Welding Society.
+Successful completion of the program may help students find work in the agriculture, aviation, or petroleum industries, or obtain a professional certification from the American Welding Society.

 |Andrews University||Technology education program offers coursework in welding||Berrien Springs, MI|

 |Boise State University||Mechanical welding technology program available||Boise, ID|

 |Idaho State University||Welding program admits 30 new students each year||Pocatello, ID|

 |Siena Heights University||Houses several degree completion centers in the Michigan area||Adrian, MI|